-One of the most common and challenging sales objections is when the prospect says “I am not interested”.
+The most common and challenging sales objection is when the prospect says “I am not interested”.
 If you find this one challenging and frustrating, here is an easy way that you can handle that.

 Don’t follow your natural instinct

-The first thing that you need to do when you hear this objection is to resist your natural instinct and reflexes which will make you try to overcome the objection.
-You hear this and you want to try to change the prospect from not interested to being interested.
+The first thing that you need to do when you hear this sales objection is to resist your natural instinct and reflexes which will make you try to overcome the sales objection.
+In other words, you hear this and you want to try to change the prospect from not interested to being interested.

 The other reason to ignore this is that it will make you frustrated.
-You will find yourself thinking about how can they not be interested in what you have because your products are greate.
+You will find yourself thinking about how can they not be interested in what you have because your products are great.
 And how can they know that they are not interested, you haven’t even had the chance to tell them much.
-These thoughts will get you nowhere, ignore them.
+These thoughts will get you nowhere so ignore them.